erikvorhes/dotcom/src/content/was/researching/lazarus/index.md

 <img src="./037v-038.jpg" alt="Beginning of the second shepherd's play">
 <figcaption>Figure 3: f37v–38.
 “Beginning of 2nd Shepherd’s Play, quire and leaf signatures, textura display script title, and strapwork calligraphic initials.”</figcaption>
 </figure>

-Such a move to XML would be especially useful in my own edition of the Towneley manuscript.
-For example, TEI would allow me to encode Figure 1 in such a way that I acknowledge its "vine stem initial capital" or even the damage that the page has sustained.
-At the same time, however, I am ambivalent toward TEI encoding for manuscript.
-For TEI is a rigidly-structured markup language.
-How does one account for the scribe's rubricated marginalia in Figure 2, or handle the incredibly elaborate black lines that denote matching end rhyme so prevalent in Figure 3?

 The link between XML-described transcription and the transcription's related images is still in its infancy.
 Perhaps later iterations of TEI (or some other markup language) will allow for greater structural flexibility.
 Matthew Kirschenbaum suggests that we are not too far from directly encoding digital images: